tnwinc/Craven/README.md

 ```
 SELECT * FROM SomeCollection WHERE SomeField='some_val' AND AnotherField='another_val'

+SELECT * FROM SomeCollection WHERE SomeField='some_val' OR AnotherField='another_val'

-SELECT Id,Name,Dob FROM SomeCollection WHERE SomeField='some_val'
+SELECT Id,Name,Dob FROM SomeCollection WHERE SomeField="some_val"
 ```